$\ell$-adic images of Galois for elliptic curves over $\mathbb{Q}$: Computing equations for with Computing equations for X H with -I in H

 The Riemann--Roch calculation described above shows that $E_{4}$ is a ratio of an element of $H^{0}(X_H, \Omega^{5})$ and one in $H^{0}(X_H,\Omega^{3})$, while $E_{6}$ is a ratio of elements in $H^{0}(X_H,\Omega^{6})$ and one in $H^{0}(X_H,\Omega^{3})$.
 We obtain Fourier expansions of the modular forms of weight $2r$ corresponding to elements of $H^{0}(X_H,\Omega^{r})$ by multiplying together forms in $S_{2}(\Gamma(27),\Q(\zeta_{27}))^{H}$.
 A linear algebra calculation then finds (many) representations of $E_{4}$ and $E_{6}$ in the desired form.
 From this, the map $j \colon X_H \to \P^{1}$ can be constructed.

 We do not reproduce the model in this paper (the file \repolink{canmodels}{modelfile27.243.12.1.txt} in \cite{RouseSZB:magma-scripts-ell-adic-images} contains \magma code to compute it), but the coefficients are quite small: the largest absolute value of a coefficient is $4$.
 Point searching on this model finds $8$ rational points.
-Two of these $8$ points are in the base locus of the map from $X_H \to \P^{1}$ and some more care is needed to compute their image on the $j$-line (both map to $j = 1728$).
+Two of these $8$ points are in the base locus of the map from $X_H \to \P^{1}$ and some more care is needed to compute their image on the $j$-line (one maps to $j = 1728$ and one maps to $j = -884736000$).
 The remaining~$6$ points map to $j = -3375$, $j = 287496$, $j = -884736$, $j = 16581375$, $j = -147197952000$ and $j = -262537412640768000$, all of which are CM points.
 The total time required for the computation of the model and the map to the $j$-line is about $12$ minutes. \end{example}